Meta (Facebook) data science internships are some of the most coveted intern positions in data science.

 You can apply for a position at Meta online through their career page.
 Some universities are also lucky enough to bring representatives on campus, where recruiters can conduct face-to-face interviews.
 The Meta interview consists of two rounds:

 Technical interview: This takes place online and is about 60-75 minutes long.
 You are given a link to an online collaborative editor, where you code while talking to your interviewer.
-During the first 15 minutes, your interviewer goes through your resume and asks you about your projects and career.
+During the first 15 minutes, your interviewer reviews your resume and asks about your projects and career.
 The next 60 minutes are spent solving 2 coding questions.
 The first question is generally easier.
 The last 5 minutes are for you to ask the interviewer any questions you may have about life at Meta.

-Data science interview questions tend to fall into four main categories, including data analysis, product sense, statistics and data modeling, and your interviewer can pick any question at random for you to answer.
+Data science interview questions tend to fall into four main categories, including data analysis, product sense, statistics, and data modeling, and your interviewer can pick any question at random for you to answer.

 Given an integer array, move all elements that are equal to 0 to the left while maintaining the order of other elements in the array.